lwoggardner/shotwellfs/README.md

 Start shotwellfs

-    $ shotwellfs <path/to/photo.db> <mountpoint> [ -o mountoptions ]
+    $ shotwellfs <path/to/shotwell-dir> <mountpoint> [ -o mountoptions ]

+_shotwell-dir_ is the directory containing shotwell's private data (ie data/photo.db)

-Navigate to <mountpoint> in your favourite file browser and see your photos layed out as events
+Navigate to _mountpoint_ in your favourite file browser and see your photos layed out as events

+   * Crop and RedEye transformations are applied to JPG and TIF images (and cached in shotwell_dir)

+   * Shotwell event and photo information is available via extended attributes and thus easier to parse regardless of filetype

-For more advanced usage see
+For more advanced usage, including controlling how events are mapped to directories, see

-    $shotwellfs -h
+    $ shotwellfs -h

 ## Contributing